 6. More Liquid Meals

 If you enjoy smoothies and pureed soups, now’s the time to have them!
-So long as they have ingredients that don’t cause symptoms for you, like high fiber ingredients, most smoothies made with yogurt, a few berries and maybe some spinach and almond milk with protein powder would work well, as would soups pureed with cooked vegetables.
-Liquid meals can be much easier on the GI tract and can help reduce pain, bloating and indigestion from whole meals during a flare.
+As long as they have ingredients that don’t cause symptoms for you, most smoothies made with yogurt, a few berries, and perhaps some spinach and almond milk would work well.
+Liquid meals can be much easier on the GI tract and can help reduce pain and indigestion during a flare.
+You might also find these healthy smoothie recipes helpful for more inspiration.

 7. Brown Rice